 It only takes seconds to drown.
 It is essential to protect children from water hazards where you live and where you visit.
 Learn how to prevent drowning by taking a look at these resources.Drowning Prevention ▶

-Water safety barriers can prevent your child from reaching the water alone and unsupervised.
-Keep your family safe and prevent drowning by installing pool safety fences.
+Help prevent children from reaching the water alone and unsupervised.
+Install pool safety fences to keep your family safe and prevent drowning.
 Learn more about drowning prevention here.

 Swimming and other water-related activities are excellent ways to get the physical activity and health benefits needed for a healthy life.
 However, they are not risk-free.
 The CDC’s Healthy Swimming website provides information for a safe swimming experience and how to maximize the health benefits of swimming while minimizing the risk of illness and injury.Healthy Swimming ▶